 Sam Milligan, firstname.lastname@example.org

 Everyone is welcome: architects, non-architects, AIA members, and non-members alike.
-Meetings are held the third Monday of every month at Gensler’s Conference Center (2020 K Street NW, Washington, DC), 6:30pm-8:00pm.
-(Note that the February and March 2014 meetings will occur fourth Friday of the month at the District Architecture Center).
+Meetings are held the third Monday of every month at the District Architecture Center, 6:30pm-7:30pm.

 What’s happening?
 Check out our Events Calendar!